lavaeater/turbo-rocket-ultra/README.md

 ## Roadmap

+### Up next

+One idea is that we could try to implement some kind of AI, something that can steer the ship.
+But Neural Networks are very difficult to implement.

+So, we have made this with triangular space-ships, but triangular spaceships are boring.
+What I want is many different ways of transportation etc - like walking around, top down, and shooting stuff, and then later, riding together on some kind of transportation where one player mans the guns and the other mans the steering, that kinda thing.
+So we could really use something other than the triangle and also we should probably add, you know, some graphics.
+But real simple graphics.

+So the road map would now be "I would like to be able to go around and shoot people in this game".

+So the todo for this is... we need ashley, right now, people.
+There is no doubt in my mind.
+We also need to print out debug info for the entitites.
+But the point of using Ashley would be to make the game more "refactorable".
+So let's record a session of me doing that then, perhaps?

+### Stuff that have been done

+* Ship with Steering and Propulsion <- DONE!
+* Shooting <- DONE!
+* Collisions with ship <- DONE!

 The road map is incomplete and exists offline in an art journal.
 The inspiration for the game is of course the classic games Thrust, Gravity Force and Turbo Raketti - games where you control a ship with thrust and rotation and can shoot some kind of projectile.
 In the current implementation, there is gravity and some randomly distributed obstacles - but no map to speak of.
 My dream game would be a co-op team shooter, or something.

 Rather, my dream game is a procedurally generated mega-rpg-world without boredom but with actual live AI people... nah.